 Interactive Façades – Responsive & Expressive

-While many iterations of this definition are possible, currently the most accepted and available technology available is LED integrated façades, more commonly called media façades.
+While many iterations of this definition are possible, currently the most accepted and available technology is LED integrated façades, more commonly called media façades.
 These façades can play content on demand, with varying resolution and colour saturations, and can transform a façade into a giant billboard or simply a great city landmark.

 Technologies for creating these media screens vary from LEDs embedded within a laminated glass unit to creating an LED-mesh network as a second skin.
 Since this is a relatively new technology, volumes today are relatively low at high price points – limiting their overall acceptance.
-However, their potential as a revenue generation source by creating giant advertisements can result in innovative ways to proliferate their use.
-As an example, manufacturers can offer this product at greatly subsidised costs and getting a share of the revenue generated through advertisement over a few years, thereby reducing the initial capital expenditure for the developers.
+However, their potential as revenue generation source by creating giant advertisements can result in innovative ways to proliferate their use.
+As an example, manufacturers can offer this product at greatly subsidised costs and get a share of the revenue generated through advertisement over a few years, thereby reducing the initial capital expenditure for the developers.
 (Tariq Kachwala, Director, FG Glass)